Real Estate

 1051-1055 29th Street, NW

-60 Four Seasons condominiums and a public park
+72-Unit Four Seasons condominiums and one-acre public park

 A partnership group between The Levy Group, The Georgetown Co., and the Four Seasons will redevelop the former West Heating Plant into 60 Four Seasons condominiums and a public park along the historic C&O Canal.
 World-renowned architect David Adjaye is designing the new building and landscape architect Laurie Olin is designing the public park.